KDitsa/Real-Time-Vehicle-Monitor/README.md

 ```bash
 docker-compose down
 ```
-To remove all associated containers, networks, and volumes (including TimescaleDB data and Grafana state):
+To remove all associated containers, networks, and volumes:

 ```bash
 docker-compose down -v
 ```